fastsa85/Selenium-Tests-In-Docker-Template/README.md

 Template with simple Selenium UI Tests project and configuration to run it in docker container.

 Usage:
-Execure 'docker-compose up' in the project folder.
+Execure 'docker-compose up' in the UITests project folder.